MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 Example list:

 - [Machine Learning](/azure/well-architected/service-guides/azure-machine-learning) is a managed cloud service that you can use to train, deploy, and manage machine learning models.
 This architecture uses several other features of Machine Learning that are used to develop and deploy executable flows for AI applications that are powered by language models.
-- [Container Registry](/azure/container-registry/) lets you build, store, and manage container images and artifacts in a private registry for all types of container deployments.
+- [Container Registry](/azure/container-registry) lets you build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 In this architecture, flows are packaged as container images and stored in Container Registry.
-- [Azure AI Search](/azure/search/) is a cloud search service that supports [full-text search](/azure/search/search-lucene-query-architecture), [semantic search](/azure/search/semantic-search-overview), [vector search](/azure/search/vector-search-overview), and [hybrid search](/azure/search/vector-search-ranking#hybrid-search).
+- [Azure AI Search](/azure/search) is a cloud search service that supports [full-text search](/azure/search/search-lucene-query-architecture), [semantic search](/azure/search/semantic-search-overview), and [vector search](/azure/search/vector-search-overview).
 AI Search is included in the architecture because it's a common service used in the flows behind chat applications.
 AI Search can be used to retrieve and index data that's relevant for user queries.
 The prompt flow implements the RAG [Retrieval Augmented Generation](/azure/search/retrieval-augmented-generation-overview) pattern to extract the appropriate query from the prompt, query AI Search, and use the results as grounding data for the Azure OpenAI model.
 -->

 ### Alternatives